 Written By: Brandy Miller | December 21, 2016 | No Comments

-Here’s a true story that I was involved in early in my career.
-A man in his mid-thirties is married to his true love, and has been married for fifteen years.
-Together they had worked very hard saving all of their earnings until they could afford their own farm.
+Here’s a real story that I was involved in early in my career.
+A man in his mid-thirties is married to his true love and has been married for fifteen years.
+Together they had worked very hard saving all of their earnings until they could afford their farm.
 The two of them prepared to spend the rest of their lives living their dream of working together and providing their future children with a quality home with both parents available to play an integral role in their upbringing.

-So what do you do?
-The basic answer is draft a will.
-Even the most basic of wills make things so much easier on those you leave behind.
-However, maybe drafting a will is not sufficient to achieve what you are looking to accomplish.
+The basic answer is draft a Will.
+Even the most basic Will makes things so much easier on those you leave behind.
+However, drafting a Will may not be sufficient to achieve what you are looking to accomplish.
 Often people are looking to save money on taxes, protect their assets from having to be used to pay off nursing home debts, and avoid probate.
 Most often a will cannot accomplish all of those goals alone.
-Talking to a knowledgeable attorney can help you understand the options that are available and make sure the documents you do draft will stand up to any legal scrutiny.
+Talking to our knowledgeable Estate Planning Attorneys can help you understand the options that are available and make sure the documents you do draft will stand up to any legal scrutiny.

 Non-Revocable Trusts do accomplish the goals once touted by living trust companies as necessary.
-A non-revocable trust can exempt assets from the estate for both taxation and Medicaid considerations; however, it is subject to “look back periods”.
-This means if the drafter goes into a nursing home or dies within a certain time frame, the trust will not accomplish the task of exempting the assets.
-This is why proper planning makes things so much easier for those you leave behind.
-Proper planning allows maximum savings from taxation and nursing home costs, but if you wait until death or a nursing home is imminent, it’s probably too late.
+A Non-Revocable Trust can exempt assets from the estate for both taxation and Medicaid considerations.
+However, Non-Revocable Trusts are subject to “look back periods.”
+Look back periods mean that, if the drafter goes into a nursing home or dies within a specific time frame, the trust will not accomplish the task of exempting the assets.
+Proper planning allows maximum savings from taxation and nursing home costs.
+But if you wait until death or placement in a nursing home is imminent, it’s probably too late.